API reference

 Check if this atom defines a wildcard, i.e. if its root is a pattern matcher. (*, ., …, if it is surrounded by parenthesis or variable label starting with an uppercase letter)

 Matches an edge to a pattern.
-This means that, if the edge fits the pattern, then a dictionary will be returned with the values for each pattern variable.
-If the pattern specifies no variables but the edge matches it, then an empty dictionary is returned.
-If the edge does not match the pattern, None is returned.
+This means that, if the edge fits the pattern, then a list of dictionaries will be returned.
+If the pattern specifies variables, then the returned dictionaries will be populated with the values for each pattern variable.
+There can be more than one dictionary in the list if there are multiple ways of matching the variables.
+If the pattern specifies no variables but the edge matches it, then a list with a single empty dictionary is returned.
+If the edge does not match the pattern, an empty list is returned.

 Patterns are themselves edges.
 They can match families of edges by employing special atoms: